Kamal Jafarov

-Kamal Jafarov (born 15 December 1989, Baku) — Member of the Azerbaijan Parliament, deputy head of Azerbaijani delegation to Parliamentary Assembly of the Council of Europe (PACE) and head of Anti-Corruption Training Center near General Prosecutor Office.
+Kamal Jafarov (born 15 December 1989 in Baku) is an Azerbaijani politician.
+He is a Member of the Azerbaijan Parliament, chairperson of the Sub-Committee on Human Rights of the Parliamentary Assembly of the Council of Europe (PACE) and head of Anti-Corruption Training Center near General Prosecutor Office.

-He is member of European Conservatives Group and Democratic Alliance at PACE.

 Early life and education

 Kamal Jafarov earned law degree from Baku State University.
 He holds an LL.M. degree from King's College London and a MA degree from International Anti-Corruption Academy, which is the first international intergovernmental organization offers a master's degree in anti-corruption studies.

 He also graduated from an interdisciplinary program on an "Introduction to the American legal system" from Central Texas College, USA.